bioshaolin/rpkm_heater/ReadMe.md

 Source: https://github.com/bioshaolin/rpkm_heater

 ## WHAT TO EXCPECT IN v2 ##
+Version 2 will include
+* a subcommand that combines rpkm_heater outputs for scaling grouped sample interpretations (POS vs. PON, EPI vs MES).
+This feature will be significant for users who are recruiting with uneven designated sample numbers (POS = 105, PON = 50).
-Version 2 will include a subcommand that combines rpkm_heater outputs for scaling interpretations.
-The update will also include an option to specify which normalization method to call (log2, log10, none).
+** an option to specify which normalization method to call (log2, log10, none).